wcj365/healthcare/prep_notes/health_policy.md

 ### 1.4 System Approach in Policy Design and Implementation
 Policies must address the society as a whole instead of silos.
 It requires the **Whole-of-Government (WoG)** and **the Whole-of-Society (WoS)** approach based on the principles of system thinking.

-Considering systems vs Systems of Systems in five aspects:
+In addition to system thinkjing, also considering Systems of Systems (SoS) thinking especially in a democratic and federalist system like US.
+Think about the five characteristics of a SoS:
-A - Autonomy (from authority, command-and-control to autonomy and self-governace and independence) B - Belonging (from tight-coupling to loose-coupling and goal sharing) C - Connectivity ( from unilateral to multi-lateral communications, collaborations via feedbacks) D - Diversity (from homogeneity to hetrogeneity)
+- A - Autonomy (from authority, command-and-control to autonomy and self-governace and independence)
+- B - Belonging (from tight-coupling to loose-coupling and common goal sharing)
+- C - Connectivity (from unilateral to multi-lateral communications, collaborations via feedbacks)
+- D - Diversity (from homogeneity to hetrogeneity)
-E - Emergence (from rigid planning to innovative solutions)
+- E - Emergence (from rigid planning to innovative solutions)

 ## 2.Health Policy
 ### 2.1 Definition